 What is your marital status?

+Married (See questions #1 and #2) Single (See questions #3, #4, #5, and #6)

+MARRIED

-Married (See questions #1 and #2) Single (See questions #3, #4, #5, and #6) MARRIED Question 1: Is your spouse living and you have no living children or grandchildren?
-Yes (Read below and see Figure 1) No (See question #2) • u are married and have no written will at the of your passing and if you do not have any money in your IIM account (if you have one) passes to your surviving spouse.
+Question 1: Is your spouse living and you have no living children or grandchildren?

+Yes (Read below and see Figure 1) No (See question #2)

+If you are married and have no written will at the time of your passing and if you do not have any living children or grandchildren, then all of the money in your IIM account (if you have one) passes to your surviving spouse.
-Your surviving spouse has priority over all of your

-other relatives including your parents, brothers,

-sisters or grandparents.
+Your surviving spouse has priority over all of your other relatives including your parents, brothers, sisters or grandparents.